Occam’s Razor in Web Design, Simplicity Wins

 - Parent company’s logo

-After you have decided what absolutely has to be on the page you must then order them in terms of importance.
+After deciding what has to be on the page, you must rank them in importance.

 - Company logo (branding)